Voor (dutch, preposition) /voːr/, [vʊːr] 1. for,

-Voor is designed as a people and strategy hub that leverages our experiences in research, design, engagement and building solutions – from building community infrastructure and housing, delivering thousands of events, festivals and publications, developing social policy, securing millions in public and private funds, designing research studies, and scaling up social enterprise and traditional business models.
+Voor is designed as a people and strategy hub that leverages our experiences in research, design, engagement and building solutions.
+Our team members have experience in building social community infrastructure, producing digital and print publications, developing social and organizational policy, securing millions in public and private funds, designing and implementing research studies, and scaling up social enterprise and traditional business models.

 Meet the Voor Team

 Honey Mae is a creative technologist, with expertise in graphic design and creative, digital technologies.
 Her work experience spans tech-for-good projects, to academic publishing, and the non-profit sector.
 She is a passionate advocate for ecological restoration, indigenous rights, open access (ICT & research), and small-scale agriculture in an increasingly food-insecure world.
 Committed to creating lasting change, her creative approach is an asset to any organization.
 She is currently the communications manager at the Wild Bird Trust of BC.

 Lisa CavvicHia, B.A.

 Lisa is an urban planner and project manager with more than 25 years of experience managing community development projects and city-building initiatives in communities in Canada and internationally.
 Lisa has developed partnerships that connect individuals and organizations to plan, fund and deliver initiatives that strengthen local economies, improve social and environmental conditions, and create jobs for youth, women and men.
 As a team leader in the non-profit sector, she has a track record for leading teams and managing projects that bring about transformational change, deliver on donor objectives and achieve organizational goals.

 Research Associate, Strategy Co-Lead